 Either of these machines is an excellent choice for coffee lovers that want a sleek, convenient single-serve espresso and coffee machine.
 Either gives you access to the best Nespresso pods.

-The Vertuo Next is the future of Nespresso, with its Bluetooth connectivity and added carafe capsule size offering some real future potential.
+The Vertuo Next is the future of Nespresso, with its Bluetooth and Wi-Fi connectivity and added carafe capsule size offering some real future potential.
 The flexibility of the VertuoPlus is still hard to beat, though, especially with the extra water reservoir capacity of the Deluxe.
 You can find more about all that in my full Nespresso Vertuo Plus review.

 If you are looking for a more compact pod coffee maker than Nespresso offers, the smallest Keurig coffee makers have gotten much better since the introduction of their multi-stream technology, especially when coupled with some good espresso k-cups.